rsokl/custom_inherit/README.md

         Merge the docstrings of method or property from parent class and the corresponding attribute of its child.

 ## Installation & Getting Started<a name=install \a>
+Download/clone this repository, go to its directory, and install custom_inherit by typing in your command line: